Online personal loans - a guide to choosing an online lender

 How do I know my personal information is safe?

 Good question.
-Any time you input your personal information like the checklist above, you need to ensure you’re posting on a safe and secure site.
-To check this, you can locate a ‘padlock’ on the top of your page, alternatively, check that your page starts with https:// Just think of the ‘s’ standing for ‘secure’.
+Any time you input your personal information like the checklist above, you need to ensure you’re visiting a safe and secure site.
+To check this, you can locate a ‘padlock’ on the top of your page.
+Alternatively, check that your page starts with https:// Just think of the ‘s’ standing for ‘secure’.

 Tips for getting your online loan approved

-1. Check your credit history.
-As we’ve discussed, a good credit history can take you a long way, especially when you want to apply for a personal loan online.
+1. Check your credit history: As we’ve discussed, a good credit history can take you a long way, especially when applying for a personal loan online.
 But before you do, check your rating first to see where you stand.
 Try the office of the Australian Information Commissioner.

-2. Maintain a good credit rating.
-If you’ve discovered your credit rating is sluggish, you may be able to improve it before making an application to a loan.
-After all being rejected from a loan application can slump your prospects of getting one in the future even further.
-Having a mediocre rating can allow you to be approved a fairly limited amount.
-But having an awesome credit rating can help you plan for the next journey in your life just the way you want.
+2. Maintain a good credit rating: If you’ve discovered your credit rating is poor, you should work to improve it before applying for a loan.
+Being rejected from a loan application can slump your prospects of getting one in the future even further.
+With a mediocre rating you might be approved for a small loan, but the better your credit rating, the more likely you'll get approved for a larger amount.

-To improve yours, you may want to put off from applying for a loan for up to 6 months to really prove your worthiness.
+If you want to improve your credit rating, you may want to put off applying for a loan for up to 6 months to really prove your worthiness.
 By demonstrating that you’re a responsible borrower, who actually repays on time and even more than the minimum monthly amount due, then your credit rating will improve very well indeed.